Rudi Dutschke: The APO and support for the Prague Spring

 Dutschke did not share the reformist euphoria surrounding Willy Brandt, the former anti-Nazi resister and West Berlin mayor who, as junior partner to the ruling Christian Democrats, led the Social Democrats for the first time into federal government in December 1966.
 Dutschke joined calls for an extra-parliamentary opposition (Außerparlamentarische Opposition, APO).
-This loose grouping of disaffected social democrats, militant trade unionists, students and writers believed that with the formation Grand Coalition the Federal Republic had abandoned any semblance of a democratic counterweight to vested interests.
+This loose grouping of disaffected social democrats, militant trade unionists, students and writers believed that, with the formation of the Grand Coalition, the Federal Republic had abandoned any semblance of a democratic counterweight to vested interests.
 "We have to say no", declared Dutschke, to a parliament in which "we are no longer represented!
 We have to say no to a grand coalition ... created to maintain the rule of the government clique, the bureaucratic oligarchy".

 At the same time, Dutschke was concerned that student protests and the APO not be instrumentalised by Soviet and East German propaganda.
 In March 1968 the Dutschkes traveled to Czechoslovakia in solidarity with the Prague Spring.
 In two lectures for the Christian Peace Conference (CFK) (and with citations from Marx's Theses on Feuerbach) he encouraged Czech students to combine socialism and civil rights.